adunning/dissertation/07-works.md

 inc.
 : Primus liber agit de his que per(tinent)

-Attributed to Alexander by @leland:1774rebus [p.
-1:242]<!-- check: should be commentaria --> and @bale:1902index [p.
+Attributed to Alexander by @leland:1709commentarii [p.
+1:242] and @bale:1902index [p.
 27].
 The work has also been attributed to Robert Holcot [@stegmüller:1950repertorium, no. 7410].

 ### *Correctiones biblie* {.unnumbered}

 inc.
 : Pupplica collegi cupiens prodesse pusillis

 Attributed to Alexander in [Cambridge, Corpus Christi College, 460](https://parker.stanford.edu/parker/actions/manuscript_description_long_display.do?ms_no=460) (also includes a version of *Corrogationes Promethei*), fol.
 1r, by a sixteenth-century hand.
-It cannot be his work, as Alexander himself is quoted (e.g. at fols 9r and 11r).<!-- check --> Leland, visting the Carmelites at London, listed 'Alexander Necham super correctiones Bibliae' [@humphreys:1990friars, FC5.27].
+It cannot be his work, as Alexander himself is quoted (e.g. at fols 9r and 11r).<!-- check refs --> Leland, visiting the Carmelites at London, listed 'Alexander Necham super correctiones Bibliae' [@humphreys:1990friars, FC5.27].
 Attributed to Robert Grosseteste in Canterbury, Cathedral Library, Lit.
 D. 16 (58).

 ### *Cur filius incarnatur* {.unnumbered}